h-and-rod/java-oop-studies/README.md

 * Practice Java fundamentals and OOP principles.
 * Apply concepts such as **classes, objects, attributes, and methods** through exercises.
-* Build a foundation for more advanced OOP concepts like inheritance, polymorphism, encapsulation, and abstraction.
+* Build a foundation for more advanced OOP concepts such as inheritance, polymorphism, encapsulation, and abstraction.